-Web Address Explained – What Exactly Is a URL?
+Web Address Meaning – What Is URL (Uniform Resource Locator)?

 A web address or URL is a website's specific location on the web.

 In other words, a URL (Uniform Resource Locator) is a text string that specifies the location of webpages, images, or videos, on the internet.

 A web address is made up of eight parts:

 Let's discuss each part of a web address.

 A scheme indicates the protocol (set of rules) browsers must use to access a website's resources.
 Some of the popular schemes are HTTPS, TCP, Mailto, and FTP.

 A subdomain is a subset of a specific website.
 It allows you to categorize your website into one or more sections.

 www as their website's primary section, it is not compulsory to use

 www in URLs as it serves no technical purpose.